Evacuation deal reached for Syrian towns

 The campaign is now focused on the key IS-held town of Tabqa and the adjacent dam on the Euphrates River, where engineers carried out urgent maintenance on Wednesday.

-The technicians came under fire from at least six IS shells as they worked to open a spillway to drain water that had built up in the reservoir, Agence France-Presse’s correspondent there said.
+The technicians came under fire from at least six IS shells as they worked to open a spillway to drain water that had built up in the reservoir, AFP’s correspondent there said.

 People could be seen running for cover along part of the dam, whose northern entrance has been captured by the US-backed Syrian Democratic Forces.